cmunro/finalproject/README.md

 ### Motion

-If motion is used, what purpose does it serve ( metaphor (eg representing motion in real world) / transition continuity between views / etc )
+Motion is used in this plot to show continuity between the raw counts and the average GO term genes.

 ### Perspective